Is it just the fiber that makes Oatmeal a good choice or is there more to it?

-Steel cut oatmeal is fantastic weight loss.
+Steel-cut oatmeal is fantastic for weight loss.
 It offers several benefits to those who are trying to take off a few pounds.
 Not only is it full of fiber which accelerates weight loss by promoting satiety.
 The satiety index is a measure of how filling a food is as compared to white bread.
 White bread is 100%, and oatmeal is 209%.
-The higher the number, the more filling a food is.
+The higher the number, the more filling food is.
 Just for a point of reference, doughnuts are 68% and clearly evil when it comes to trying to lose weight.

 Research on Oatmeal:

 Oatmeal will reduce your waistline.
 One study from China looked at 81 subjects during a trial of 6 weeks of oatmeal consumption and found that the oatmeal group had a significantly decreased waist circumference when compared to those who did not.

 - Oatmeal keeps you full.
 You will not need research to back this one up.
 Try it yourself and see how it sticks with you all the way to lunchtime.
 If you are not sure, remember the glycemic index data from above.
 It has double the satiety of white bread.